nyu-pl-fa18/class02/README.md

        x = 5
          ^
 ```
-Scala also has an equivalent to standard Java variables, which can be
+Scala also supports mutable variables, which can be
 reassigned.
 These are declared with the `var` keyword
 ```scala
 scala> var y = 5